KSP-KOS/KSLib/doc/lib_geodec.md

-// This file is distributed under the terms of the MIT license, (c) the KSLib team

 ## lib_geodec.

 `lib_geodec.ks` provides two functions to convert between geographic coordinates (latitude, longitude) and cartesian coordinates (x, y, z).
 The origin of the cartesian coordinates is at the center of the body, the positive x axis is directed to (0, 0) latitude and longitude.
 The positive z axis is directed to the south pole.
 As such the coordinate system is left handed.